 Simikot Kailash Trek

-A 20 days trip; commences from brief sightseeing of the UNESCO World Heritage Sites and then a quick flight to Nepalgunj.
+A 20 days trip; commences with a brief sightseeing of the UNESCO World Heritage Sites and then a quick flight to Nepalgunj.
 Another flight takes us to Simikot and after the completion of the legal formalities, we trek to Dharapuri.
-A walk alongside the Karnali River and through the Laikyo Gompa, we reach Kermi and as we cross the roaring Salli River, we arrive at Yalbang.
+After a walk alongside the Karnali River and through the Laikyo Gompa, we reach Kermi and as we cross the roaring Salli River, we arrive at Yalbang.
 Walking along the mighty Karnali and observing the ancient monasteries takes us through Tumkot, Yari, and Hilsa.
 Upon arrival in Purang, we get our documents checked and on the route to Barga, you can see the Rakshas and Mansarovar Lakes.
 We explore the mysterious Garuda Valley and its many caves.
 The first day of Kora ends when we reach the Dira Phug Monastery, and as we Zuthrul Phug, the second day of Kora ends.
-Relish at the sight of surreal landscape and breathtaking scenery.
+Relish the sight of surreal landscape and breathtaking scenery.
 After we complete the third day of Kora, we transfer to Mansarovar Lake, and we can explore the Chui Gompa as well.
 We cross the Mayum La Pass (5280m) and cross small towns to reach Saga.
 From Saga, we observe the glorious Mt.
 Shishapangma (8013m) and climb the Lalung La Pass (5030m) to reach Zhangmu.
 We get our permits checked at the border of Kodari, we drive back to Kathmandu where the trip shall end.

 Tibet Kailash Tour

-Another option for the Kailash Mansarovar tour is the Tibet Kailash tour, which commences from Kathmandu, and after brief sightseeing of its sites and prepares for the tour, we make our way towards Nyalam.
+Another option for the Kailash Mansarovar tour is the Tibet Kailash tour, which commences from Kathmandu, and after brief sightseeing of its sites and preparing for the tour, we make our way towards Nyalam.
 We get our legal documents checked and to make our bodies ready for the trek that lies ahead, we take a day off at Nyalam.
 Explore this quaint town and observe the barren and dry landscape that lies here.
 We go through the scenic Lalung La Pass (5030m) to arrive at Saga, and from there a long road leads us to Paryang.
 Here, you can see numerous pilgrims that are on the road to Mount Kailash (6638m).
 Head to Mansarovar and take part in the puja.
 Relish the glorious sight in front of you, and later drive to Darchen.
 For 3 days, trek around Mount Kailash and later head to Paryang and from there to Saga.
 Observing the gorgeous display of the snow-laden mountains and the sapphire blue sky, we make our way back to Nyalam via Zhangmu.
 The trip is about to come to an end.
 From there, head towards Kathmandu where the trip shall ultimately come to a halt.

 Things need to be careful

-Special care and attention are to be given to the Acute Mountain Sickness (AMS), which occurs while taking the Kailash tour because of the Tibetan lands generally being above 4000 meters in altitude.
+Special care and attention are to be given to Acute Mountain Sickness (AMS), which occurs while taking the Kailash tour because of the Tibetan lands generally being above 4000 meters in altitude.
 It is recommended that you have previous trekking experience before taking this trek as it sees a drastic rise in elevation.
 Mountain sickness occurs when you have not properly acclimated to the landscape.
 Common symptoms of altitude sickness are headache, dizziness, nausea, vomiting, and shortness of breath.
 The risk of getting altitude sickness depends on factors like age, where you live, and your level of physical activity.

 Some measures which can be used to prevent mountain sickness are inscribed as follows: